AraBlocks/RFCs/text/0000-afs-contract-standard.md

 #### Unlisted

-MUST trigger when an AFS is unlisted
+MUST trigger when an AFS is unlisted.

 ``` solidity
 event Unlisted(string _did);